webhintio/hint/packages/rule-apple-touch-icons/README.md

 Since `iOS 1.1.3` Safari for iOS has supported a way for developers to specify an image that will be used to represent the web site/app on the homescreen.
-The image is known as the [touch icon][touch icons]).
+The image is known as the [touch icon][touch icons].

-The newer, standard way to do this is via the [web app manifest file][web app manifest spec], but at this time, Safari for iOS doesn’t support that method.
+Note: As of `iOS 11.1.0` Safari for iOS [supports the web app manifest file][safari 11.1] which provides a standard, cross-browser way of defining, among other, the icons browsers can use in various contexts (homescreen, application menu, etc.).
+However, Safari ignores the icons defined in the web app manifest and still uses the non-standard `apple-touch-icon`.

 Over time as Apple released different size displays for their devices, the requirements for the size of the touch icon have changed quite a